laurencelundblade/QCBOR/doc/Numbers.md

 ### Float Decoding

-Most commonly, floats are decoded with GetNext().
+Most commonly, floats are decoded with QCBORDecode_VGetNext().
 This decodes double, single and half-precision and return the value as a double.
-GetDouble() works same way.
+QCBORDecode_GetDouble() works same way.

 If the float to be decoded is a NaN with a payload, the double returned will include the payload bits.
 TODO: describe how they are